Tree pod Burial: Green memorial options for remembering loved ones

 Traditional practices contribute to environmental degradation, strongly encouraging the need for change.
 Startups like Capsula Mundi and The Living Urn offer organic burial pod solutions.
 Treepod burials are a promising example, allowing a tree to grow from human remains.

-This related to fighting authority or causing huge important changes cemeteries into living forests, a beautiful and eco-friendly memorial for loved ones
+This is related to fighting authority or causing huge important changes in cemeteries into living forests, beautiful and eco-friendly memorials for loved ones

 In the year 2016, Italian designers Francesco D’Angelo and Adriano Del Ferro introduced a new and exciting concept—the treepod burial, now named Capsula Mundi.